NASA-PDS/lasso-reports/README.md

 # PDS Lasso Reports

 The PDS Lasso Reports package provides utilities to generates various kinds of reports.
-It provides three commands:
+It provides four commands:

 - `git-ping` which "pings" a branch by making an empty commit+push to it
 - `summaries` which generates build summary tables in various formats
 - `pds-plan` which creates planning board reports
+- `pds-sloc` which analyzes and visualizes source lines of code (SLOC) across GitHub repositories

 Please visit our website at: https://nasa-pds.github.io/lasso-reports